surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 - Does the solution allow for non interactive client logins?
     - Sure
 - Does the solution allow for delegation?
-    - Sure: You can use fresh access tokens on the remote host for further ssh-oidc-logins, REST calls or other purposes.
+    - Sure: with oidc-agent forwarding, you can use fresh access tokens on the remote host for further ssh-oidc-logins, REST calls or other purposes.
 - What requirements are put on the incoming federated identity?
     - Configurable.
 We suggest RAF `cappuccino` and membership in a VO.
 - How is provisioning towards the SSH server set up?
-    - `apt-get install motley-cue pam-ssh-oidc-autoconfig`
+    - user provisioning can be handled by `motley-cue` via `feudal`.
+Offline provisioning (with admin approval) and dynamic provisioning (of authorised users) are supported, with configurable user naming and group creation policies.
+    - implemented as an interface to any local account management system with a plugin architecture; supported backends: `local_unix`, `ldap`, the KIT `reg-app` system.
 - How does revocation work?
     - Authorised personnel may use the `/admin` endpoint of `motley-cue` which we expose on the server side
+    - Individual tokens can also be revoked by the user
 - Does the setup allow for MFA
     - Yes
 - Any provisions for mitigating server TOFU